-Night sweats, a common symptom of TB, were reported in four patients.
-7,16,17,28 The presence of neurological symptoms is a common feature in sacral TB due to the local involvement of the nerve plexus.
-Wellons et al.7 and Sament et al.16 both reported cases of numbness of the lower limbs with associated weakness in the latter.
+Night sweats, a common symptom of TB, were reported in four patients.^{7,16,17,28} The presence of neurological symptoms is a common feature in sacral TB due to the local involvement of the nerve plexus.
+Wellons et al.7 and Sament et al.16 both reported cases of numbress of the lower limbs with associated weakness in the latter.
 Patanakar et al.5 reported a case of paraparesis in their observational study.
 Lower limb functional loss was reported by both Meurice et al.3 in the left leg, and Lmejjati et al.6 in the right leg.
 Khosla et al.8 reported a case of a female who reported no symptoms of sacral TB during their pregnancy, but presented with obstructed labour due to a swelling of the sacral region obstructing the vaginal canal.

 Sacral TB usually presents with localised symptoms, with very few cases diagnosed prior to presentation in another system of the body.
-The case reported by Meurice et al. presented as a recurrence post-9 months.
-Wellons et al. reported a positive purified protein derivative skin test in a patient in their 30s, 3 years prior to presentation.
-Shah and Kulkarni reported a patient in their 20s who presented with lumbar TB 11 months prior to presentation.
-A patient in their 50s reported by Djaja et al. had presented with TB of the lymph nodes 25 years prior to presentation.
+The case reported by Meurice et al.3 presented as a recurrence post-9 months.
+Wellons et al.7 reported a positive purified protein derivative skin test in a patient in their 30s, 3 years prior to presentation.
+Shah and Kulkarni12 reported a patient in their 20s who presented with lumbar TB 11 months prior to presentation.
+A patient in their 50s reported by Djaja et al.24 had presented with TB of the lymph nodes 25 years prior to presentation.
 There was no diagnosed prior presentation of TB in the authors' patient.

 On laboratory investigations, patients usually have elevated erythrocyte sedimentation rate and C-reactive protein levels due to the underlying infectious pathology,1 while leukocytosis may or may not be present in the patient, similar to the presentation of the authors' case.
-Chang et al.1o reported a case of sacral TB mimicking a neoplasm with elevated levels of carbohydrate antigen 19-9.
+Chang et al.10 reported a case of sacral TB mimicking a neoplasm with elevated levels of carbohydrate antigen 19-9.
 A mandatory chest X-ray should be done in all cases of sacral TB so as to rule out pulmonary TB.
-Of the 42 cases available, an abnormal chest X-ray with the presence of pleural effusion and atelectasis of the right side was present just in one case.28 presence of osteolytic lesions in the sacrum, followed by a mass-like presentation that could be mistaken for cancerous growth.3-28 In a few cases, the infection might extend to the piriformis muscles, leading to the formation of abscesses and collections in the same.16,20,21,24,25 The tissue diagnosis can be confirmed by aspirating tissue and analysing histopathology (showing acid-fast bacilli), Lowenstein Jensen culture, and PCR.
+Of the 42 cases available, an abnormal chest X-ray with the presence of pleural effusion and atelectasis of the right side was present just in one case.28

-An initial diagnosis may be made using a radiograph of the spinal region, but the definitive diagnosis and the extent of the disease are better understood via MRI of the spinal region, as MRI is more sensitive than a spinal radiograph, and more specific than a CT scan of the same region.
-The most common MRI finding is the
+An initial diagnosis may be made using a radiograph of the spinal region, but the definitive diagnosis and the extent of the disease are better understood via MRI of the spinal region, as MRI is more sensitive than a spinal radiograph, and more specific than a CT scan of the same region.1 The most common MRI finding is the presence of osteolytic lesions in the sacrum, followed by a mass-like presentation that could be mistaken for cancerous growth.3-28 In a few cases, the infection might extend to the piriformis muscles, leading to the formation of abscesses and collections in the same.^{16,20,21,24,25} The tissue diagnosis can be confirmed by aspirating tissue and analysing histopathology (showing acid-fast bacilli), Lowenstein Jensen culture, and PCR.^{1,14}